Can You Rent A Car in Europe with US Drivers License?

 What are the age limits for renting a car in Europe?

 However, this may depend on the car type and country.
-For young drivers, some renters may add extra fees to your rate (can be extra insurance or a surcharge) of between $15-40 daily.
+For teenage drivers, some rentals may charge $15-40 per day for supplementary insurance or a tax.

-If you’re a driver over 70, you might experience challenges renting a car in countries like the Czech Republic, Greece, Slovakia, Great Britain, Northern Ireland, Slovenia, Poland, and Turkey.
-Similarly, for drivers over age 80, renting a car in Denmark may be an uphill task.
+The Czech Republic, Greece, Slovakia, Great Britain, Northern Ireland, Slovenia, Poland, and Turkey may not rent cars to over-70s.
+For drivers over 80, renting a car in Denmark may be difficult.

 Are there any restrictions when crossing borders with a rented car in Europe?